-Weaving paper is an elementary skill that is important but is no joke to teach.
+Weaving paper is a basic elementary skill that’s important but is no joke to teach.
 Take that simple skill to the next level with this concept of weaving together two similar paintings.

 Pick your subject….

 Choose a somewhat simple object and draw it….big.
 We used plain old 8.5 x 11 copy paper but bigger would work too!
 On a new piece of paper draw the same thing with another similar object or the same object from a slightly different view point.
 We chose Japanese Maple leaves but you could use any subject.
 The most important thing is that both drawings are big and fill the page.